allendecodemtl/Udemy_Java/Notes.md

 ## **Inteface**
-> Interface is just the declaration of methods of a Clas, it's not the implementation
+> Interface is just the declaration of methods of a Class, it's not the implementation
 > In an interface, we define what kind of operation an object can perform.
 These operations are defined by the classes that implement the interface
-> Interfaces form a contract between the class and the otuside world, and this contract is enforced at build time by the compiler
+> Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler
 > You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
 All methods in the interfaces are automatically public and abstract
-> By introducing interaces into your program, you are really introducing points of variation at which you can plug in different implementations for that interface.
+> By introducing interfaces into your program, you are really introducing points of variation at which you can plug in different implementations for that interface.
 An interfaces primary purposes is abstraction, decoupling the "what" from the "how"
 > **NOTE**
 >- Since Java 8 interfaces can contain default methods.
 In other words methods with implementation.
 The keyword default is used (mostly for backwards compatibility), and static methods as well before Java 8 that was not possible.
 >- Since Java 9 interfaces can also contain private methods (commonly used when two default methods in an Interface share commo n code